 BEST TIME TO PHOTOGRAPH the Courthouse Towers area is at sunrise.
 The warm light in the morning is the perfect time to capture the red glow on the formations.

-The .3 mile round trip trail is one of the easier Arches National Park hikes that allows you to hike a full loop around this landmark.
 The impressive fact about this feature is the balanced, upper portion of the rock is as large as three school buses!

 BEST TIME TO PHOTOGRAPH Balanced Rock is sunset and evening.